Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: The generating operation system on maximal planar graphs

-These 3 kinds of colorings are shown in Figure 4.2(a),(b),(c).
-With the change of colors in (4.1), the corresponding new colorings are generated, similar as $f_{a},f_{b},f_{c}$.
-This graph has 18 kinds of colorings, shown in Figure 4.2.
-In fact, it only has 3 kinds of different partitions of color class, shown in Figure 4.2(a),(b),(c).
-Other colorings can be obtained by permutation with these three colorings.
-Here we introduce the notion of \textbf{chromatic isomorphism}.
+These 3 kinds of colorings are shown in Figure 4.1(a),(b),(c).
+With the permutation of colors in (4.1), the corresponding new colorings are generated, similar to $f_{a},f_{b},f_{c}$.
+This graph has eighteen colorings, shown in Figure 4.1.
+In fact, it only has three partitions of color class of colorings (see Figure 4.1(a),(b),(c)).
+Other colorings can be obtained by the color permutation on these three colorings.
+Here we present the notion of \textbf{chromatic isomorphism}.